tokenika/tokenika.github.io/content/Content2.md

 Tokenika is an IT company set up by a group of crypto-space entrepreneurs based in Poland, one of the largest crypto-markets in Europe.

-We started with Bitcoin, then we became early adopters of BitShares, Steem and Ethereum, and now we bet on [EOS](https://eos.io/), the first-ever blockchain operating system.
+We started with Bitcoin, then we became early adopters of BitShares, MaidSafe, Ethereum & Steem, and now we bet on [EOS](https://eos.io/), the first-ever blockchain operating system.

 We've been closely following all of Dan Larimer's DPOS-based projects since 2014, so it was a natural choice for us to align our business activity with EOS from its very inception.